xiegeo/goac/README.md

 		}, {
 			"elevate": "-g",
 			"over": "Bob"
-		}],
+		}]
 	}]

 The above is a concatenation of 2 files, supplied by users.
 Admin is a built-in all powerful account, it gives the control of g over to Alice.
-Alice also shares g with Bob using her first assignments.
+Alice also shares g with Bob using her first assignment.
 Notice that Alice also tries to disable g for Bob, but fails as Alice does not have control over Bob.
 In this contrived example, g end up controled by Admin, Alice, and Bob.
 If Admin also assigns Alice over Bob, then Bob will be blocked from g as deny rules have priority.

 ### Parameterized
 ![](http://g.gravizo.com/g?digraph G {